Sean Reinert

 Sean Landon Reinert (May 27, 1971 – January 24, 2020) was an American musician.
-He was the drummer for the rock band Æon Spoke and the drummer and cofounder of the progressive metal band Cynic along with Paul Masvidal until leaving the band in September 2015.
+He was the drummer for the rock band Æon Spoke, the drummer for Death metal band Death and the drummer and cofounder of the progressive metal band Cynic along with Paul Masvidal until leaving the band in September 2015.
+He was also a member of projects such as Gordian Knot, Aghora, and Perfect Beings.